-2.1 Basic Design with Two Modes
+A. Basic Design with Two Modes

 A smart home requires many types of security applications.
 It may face various malicious attacks such as an eavesdropping attack that can spy on the traffic between the smart home devices, a sinkhole attack that can misdirect traffic of devices to a sinkhole, a wormhole attack that can reroute data from the smart home to an attacker outside, or an attack that compromises devices at the smart home and turns them into nodes of a botnet.
 Worse, a smart home may also initiate attacks, such as launching a distributed denial-of-service (DDoS) attack or a phishing campaign through compromised devices at home.

 The TWINKLE framework thus aims to support various security applications for the smart home, where every security application handles a specific type of attack.
 For every security application, the user can plug it into the framework when needed, or remove it when it is no longer necessary.

-The central dilemma facing these security applications is that they must address the inadequacy of computing power and resources available to smart home devices without compromising their efficacy.
-If a security application runs directly on a smart home device, it may demand resources from a device that are unavailable; otherwise, a security application may still need devices to respond to its requests, sometimes causing a stretch in the resources at those devices.
+The central dilemma facing these security applications is that they must address the inadequacy of computing power and resources at smart home devices without compromising their efficacy.
+If a security application runs directly on a smart home device, it may demand sufficient resources from a device that is possibly unavailable; otherwise, a security application may still need devices to respond to its requests, sometimes causing a stretch in the resources at those devices.

 We therefore design the TWINKLE framework to address this dilemma.
-It supports any security application to operate in two distinct modes: regular mode for most of the time which has a low resource consumption rate and vigilant mode that potentially incurs a high overhead but is infrequent.
-In regular mode, a security application invokes functions from TWINKLE to detect suspicious behavior that an attack, if occurring, must display, where those functions must also be lightweight.
-Once it detects suspicious behavior (i.e., an attack may be occurring), the security application will enter vigilant mode to inspect closely whether an attack is indeed occurring and if so conduct other security operations such as sending an alert of the attack, mitigating the attack, or recovering from the attack.
+It supports every security application to operate in two distinct modes: regular mode for most of the time which has a low resource consumption rate and vigilant mode that potentially incurs a high overhead but is infrequent.
+In regular mode, a security application invokes functions from the TWINKLE to detect suspicious behavior that an attack, if occurring, must display, where those functions must also be lightweight.
+Once it detects suspicious behavior, i.e., an attack may be occurring, the security application will enter vigilant mode to inspect closely whether an attack is indeed occurring and if so conduct other security operations such as sending an alert of the attack, mitigating the attack, or recovering from the attack.
 After the attack is handled or the smart home is no longer under this attack, the security application goes back to regular mode.
-As shown in Figure 1a, this two-mode design differs from many traditional attack detection methods which either run continuously or periodically in one mode.
-Regular mode is less resource-consuming than a traditional one mode system, while vigilant mode may be more resource-consuming.
+As shown in Figure 1, this two-mode design differs from many traditional attack detection methods which either continuously or periodically run in one mode, which is more resource-consuming than TWINKLE's regular mode.